 Gavin has a financial background having previously been a Managing Director with the global investment banking firm Goldman Sachs.
 In his career he specialised in corporate finance, complex financial transactions and stock market flotations and has experience working across the major economies and financial markets.
 He now lives full-time in the South West and runs his own businesses in the property and retail sectors.
-Gavin was an undergraduate at Cambridge University and studied at the Judge Business School.
+Gavin was an undergraduate at the University of Cambridge and studied at the Cambridge Judge Business School.

 Professor Stuart Logan